alexfriedman39/alexfriedman39.fastrobots.github.io/Lab1.md

 ### Task 6: Data Transfer via Array Method

 As above in task 5, the purpose of this task is to send timestamps from the Artemis board to my computer.
 However, to improve efficiency, each time stamp was placed into an array in Arduino.
 This array, along with the temperature array used in task 7, had to be defined globally to allow them to be accessed outside of the loop command.

-EXPLAIN WHY CHOSE 500 AS ARRAY SIZE (GOT _X_ SECONDS, ENOUGH TO DETERMINE EFFICIENCY WITHOUT WASTING TOO MUCH STORAGE)
+I decided to give the arrays a length of 500 because I needed them to be large enough to see a difference in timestamps to determine efficiency.
+However, they could not be too large, or that would be a waste of storage.

 <p align="center">
 <img width="550" src="photos/Global_arr.png">